St Anne's Church, Ynyshir: History

 The church has a small hall which is the site of a memorial.
 It also acts as a polling station.
 St Anne's has no clerestory.
 The interior has a number of statues of famous preachers.

 In 2014, the church hosted services to recall the centenary of the First World War.
 Part of the service was at the Ynyshir Cenotaph not far from the church.

+St Anne's closed in March of 2017, when Fr Paul Bigmore retired.